 UPDATED 2/12/21 - Editor's Note: Previously indoor dining was to resume in NYC on Sunday, February 14th, 2021, Valentine's Day.
 The Governor moved up the date to Friday, February 12th, so restaurants that may have sold out on Sunday, likely have indoor dining openings over the weekend.
 This report provides an update on who's open and taking reservations, but also highlights quite a number of local restaurant closures.

 Valentine's Day is less than two weeks away.
 It's a good time to let your loved one know you care.
 Flowers, gifts and dinner are always welcome treats, and / or some thoughtful gesture that shows that the lady [or man] you're with, still means a lot to you.

-It's generally hard to make restaurant reservations on short notice at a romantic Bronx restaurant on Valentine's Day, and sometimes it's difficult to make them for the weekend preceding Valentine's Day.
+This year it's especially important to make restaurant reservations early as restaurants first open for indoor dining at 25% capacity on Friday, February 12th, 2021.
+And given Valentine's Day is on a weekend, it may be challenging unless you make your reservation now.
+But that said, restaurants also have outside dining capacity - so depending on the weather - you may have some luck the weekend of Valentine's Day.
 So if you're thinking about doing something this Valentine's Day for dinner in or around the Castleton, Stapleton, Richmond Town, Great Kills, Rossville, Tompkinsville near St. George, Westerleigh or South Beach neighborhoods; it's best to do your research early, and call a week or at least a few days ahead to make the reservations.

 The photo at right shows the bar in the Staten Island Ferry station in the St. George neighborhood.